Creating Machine Users

 INFRA_ROOT_WRITE_TOKEN

-This token must have the following permissions to your infrastructure-live-root
+This token must have the following permissions to the INFRA_ROOT_WRITE_TOKEN for the infrastructure-live-root repository:

 Why does this token need these permissions?

-If you are not an Enterprise customer, or don't want Pipelines to perform those specific behaviors, you can chose to not grant the corresponding permissions.
+If you are not an Enterprise customer or prefer Pipelines not to execute certain behaviors, you can opt not to grant the related permissions.

 Content read & write access

-repository updates itself in automated processes during account vending, and baselining.
-Without this permission, the pull request opened by the GitHub Actions workflow would not trigger the necessary automation to support account vending.
+Needed for cloning infrastructure-live-root and pushing automated changes.
+Without this permission, the pull request opened by the GitHub Actions workflow will not trigger automation during account vending.

 Issues read & write access